Beleaguered England win toss, ask India to bat

-England's title defence is only mathematically alive since they have slumped to the bottom of the points table following five defeats in six matches.
+England's title defence is only mathematically alive since they have slumped to the bottom of the points table following four defeats in five matches.

 "We need to focus on the cricket that we know we can play, and in the way we want to play," Buttler said.